-Introductory principles of microbiology including study of oral Survey of dental practice management, including business histology of the head region and oral cavity.
-A basic survey of Program Director required. head and neck anatomy principles is included.
+Introductory principles of microbiology including study of oral microorganisms, sources and modes of transmission of oral infections; dental anatomy with emphasis on structures of the oral cavity, terminology, tooth morphology; embryology and histology of the head region and oral cavity.
+A basic survey of head and neck anatomy principles is included.
 Permission of Program Director required.